Video included! What are the top 10 questions I should ask about equity awards I receive at a private company?

 Once you know the size of your grant and the percentage of ownership it represents, you should answer the questions in the checklist below before you take any action with an equity award in a privately held company:

 - Is your award a grant of stock options (whether NQSOs or ISOs), restricted stock/RSUs, stock appreciation rights (SARs), or synthetic equity, such as phantom stock?
 Or does it consist of an interest in a limited liability company or shares deposited into an ESOP?

 - How did the company devise its valuation method for setting exercise prices?

 - How will you pay the taxes or exercise costs, given that you cannot sell shares to fund them?
 For example, does the company offer loans, or should you evaluate third-party financing for exercise costs?
 With any tax withholding, what methods are allowed or required by the company?

 - Will the company create liquidity for its stock other than launching an initial public offering or being acquired by another company?

 - What are the vesting rules?
 For example, is there an initial one-year cliff-vesting period from the date of hire or grant followed by monthly vesting?
-In addition, do the grants fully vest only after an IPO, acquisition, or some other type of liquidity event?
+In addition, do the grants have a double trigger so that they fully vest only after an IPO, acquisition, or some other type of liquidity event?

 - What are the SEC rules and contractual restrictions on resales of the stock after a liquidity event?